georgemao/nodeEventLoopsExamples/README.md

 ## Introduction
 NodeJS utilizes an asynchronous programming model, via the Event Loop.
-However, sometimes it is necessary to invoke operations in sequence or parallel.
+However, sometimes it is necessary to invoke operations synchronously in sequence or parallel.
 This sample makes use of the [async](https://caolan.github.io/async/) library.

 ## Example